thoughtbot/administrate/docs/getting_started.md

 $ rails generate administrate:dashboard Foo
 ```

-Add a route for the new dashboard.
+Then add a route for the new dashboard.

 ```ruby
 # config/routes.rb